The Eagles Nest

 Parents who register their sons for school should provide the billet family contact info to the school for emergencies.
-The GM will provide the school with the appropriate info regarding the team, game schedules, etc.
+The GM will provide the school with the appropriate info regarding the team, practice and game schedules.

 Billet parents should notify the school, the players parents and the GM if the player is ill and unable to attend school.

 Billet parents should contact the players parents and or the GM if issues arise with the player as it pertains to school.